Beyond Minimalism: 10 Intentional Zen Decor Ideas to Regulate Spatial Energy

 FAQs: Spatial Intelligence & Curation

-Q: How do I choose the right Buddha statue for a modern Zen home?
+Q: How do I choose the right sculpture for a modern Zen home?

 Q: What materials are essential for Zen design?